Kamau2022/alx-system_engineering-devops/0x19-postmortem/README.md

   * when was the issue detected
   * how was the issue detected (monitoring alert, an engineer noticed something, a customer complained…)
-  * actions taken (what parts of the system were investigated, what were the assumption on the root cause of the issue) 1,1           Top
+  * actions taken (what parts of the system were investigated, what were the assumption on the root cause of the issue)
+  * misleading investigation/debugging paths that were taken
+  * which team/individuals was the incident escalated to
+  * how the incident was resolved

+* Root cause and resolution must contain:
+  * explain in detail what was causing the issue
+  * explain in detail how the issue was fixed

+* Corrective and preventative measures must contain:
+  * what are the things that can be improved/fixed (broadly speaking)
+  * a list of tasks to address the issue (be very specific, like a TODO, example: patch Nginx server, add monitoring on server memory…)

+* Be brief and straight to the point, between 400 to 600 words

+While postmortem format can vary, stick to this one so that you can get properly reviewed by your peers.

+Please, remember that these blogs must be written in English to further your technical ability in a variety of settings.

+                                                                                                                            1,1           Top
 [link to postmortem](https://docs.google.com/document/d/1DZOKVzF6P-RqnYpQ1Bgq-Bx6XZIR_f_nedGrfODfq-k/edit?usp=sharing)